 - Create a tight seal over the drain with the hose nozzle.

-- Turn on the vacuum to suck out the clog.
+- Turn on the vacuum to remove the clog.

-Enzyme-based drain cleaners use natural bacteria to break down organic matter in your pipes.
+How It Works: Enzyme-based drain cleaners use natural bacteria to break down organic matter inside pipes over time.

 Advantages: